Macular Degeneration (AMD)

 OCT (Optical Coherence Tomography)

-OCT is new technology that takes thousands of scans per second of the structures beneath the surface of the macula and optic nerve giving us the ability to diagnose and monitor diseases such as macula degeneration and glaucoma like never before.
-It affords us very early detection which gives a better progosis once treatment is started.
+OCT is new technology that takes thousands of scans per second of the structures beneath the surface of the macula and optic nerve giving us the ability to diagnose and monitor diseases such as macular degeneration and glaucoma like never before.
+It affords us very early detection which gives a better prognosis once treatment is started.

-Above: begining macula degeneration.
-Notice the bumps in the red line.
-This technology is vital in detecting and monitoring AMD as it evaluates for changes beneath the retinal surface, where conventional methods would not be able to dectect.
-Early intervention and treatment is essential if Dry AMD converts to Wet AMD (bleeding).
+This technology is vital in detecting and monitoring AMD as it evaluates for changes beneath the retinal surface, where conventional methods would not be able to detect.
+Early intervention and treatment are essential if Dry AMD converts to Wet AMD (bleeding).
 The earlier treatment with injections of either Avastin, Lucentis, or Eyelea, the better the prognosis.

 B. WET FORM: